landrybutler/da2capstone/README.md

 - [Acknowledgments](#Acknowledgments)
 - [Related Links](#Related-Links)

-## Status: In Process
+## Status: Complete
-This project is in active development
+This project is finished and ready for use.

 ## Description